Job Search Tax Deduction Elimination for 2018 and Beyond

-When you're job searching, it's important to keep track of your job search expenses, because these costs may be a tax deduction when you file your income taxes.
-However, since what's deductible on your income taxes — and what's not — is determined by the current tax law, be aware that this is a changing landscape.
+Job search expenses were potentially a tax deduction when you filed your income taxes through the 2017 tax year.
+However, since what's deductible on your income taxes — and what's not — is determined by the current tax law, be aware that this deduction has changed.

 What Does the New Tax Bill Mean for Job Searchers?

-In December 2017, the House and Senate passed the Tax Cuts and Job Acts, with provisions that will take effect in 2018 and last through 2025.
-This new bill suspends or eliminates many deductions, including the option to deduct job-search-related expenses, according to Forbes.
+In December 2017, the House and Senate passed the Tax Cuts and Job Acts, with provisions that took effect in 2018 and will last through 2025.
+This bill suspends or eliminates many deductions, including the option to deduct job-search-related expenses, according to Forbes.
 Forbes reports that "Miscellaneous deductions which exceed 2% of your AGI will be eliminated for the tax years 2018 through 2025."
 This includes job search expenses.

 2017 Deductions If You Searched for a Job in the Same Line of Work

-If you've been looking for a job in the same line of work you're currently in, many of your expenses like phone calls, the costs of preparing and copying your resume, and career counseling are deductible for 2017.
+If you were looking for a job in the same line of work you're currently in, many of your expenses like phone calls, the costs of preparing and copying your resume, and career counseling were deductible for 2017.

-You don't have to be out of work to have some of your costs qualify as a deductible expense, but only expenses that exceed 2% percent of your income count.
-If you have been unemployed during the last year, you'll need to report your unemployment compensation as income.
+You didn't have to be out of work to have some of your costs qualify as a deductible expense, but only expenses that exceeded 2% percent of your income counted.
+If you had been unemployed during 2017, you needed to report your unemployment compensation as income.

 What You Can't Deduct